dpgraham4401/dpgraham-server/docs/infrastructure/network.md

 GCP projects come with a default VPC, I do not use the default VPC and instead create a (custom, currently not in auto mode) VPC.

+Dev and Prod reside in separate VPCs.
+Ideally I would like to separate projects, and even billing accounts, but that is overkill for this project.
+For now, we keep the two projects on different virtual networks.

 ToDo: study up on differences in Global, Regional and Zonal resources.

 ### Subnets